BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 📨 EGG-cellent Easter gifts 🥚 – Show somebunny you care with art toys.

-Novelty and collectables seller Kidrobot drops subtly in its Easter-themed appeal and instead adds its distinctive brand personality to the content of this email suggesting alternatives to traditional Easter candy.
+Novelty and collectibles seller Kidrobot drops subtly in its Easter-themed appeal and instead adds its distinctive brand personality to the content of this email, suggesting alternatives to traditional Easter candy.

 Under the header that repeats the subject line’s, “EGG-cellent Easter gifts” pun, the subheader for this message says,